ArchitRastogi1/tweetsFeed/README.md

 6 - There is a clean up job which will clean data .

-Technologies used - PHP,Slim, JQuery, html, css, ajax, json
+Technologies used - PHP,Slim, JQuery, html,twig, css, ajax, json

 Project Architecture -